steffitan23/cubstart-website/static/media/hw5.c6ff0c05acbe567ed876.md

 // Here, we've created a list: const crazyList = [{myDog: "poodle"}, "G", 3.14, ["three figs", true], "CLK-to-q"]

-//Let's index into that list:
-const firstElement = crazyList[0];
+// Let's index into that list: const firstElement = crazyList[0];
 console.log(firstElement) //This prints the object {myDog: "poodle"} to the console.
 ```